 Self-regulated learning (e.g., homework) requires students to make scores of decisions about how to study.
-Laboratory research has shown that these decisions are affected by many factors, including the difficulty of the materials (Metcalfe, 2002); the student's goals (Thiede & Dunlosky, 1999); the amount of time pressure the student is under (Metcalfe & Kornell, 2003); a student's age (Kuhn, 2002); and, of course, the type of decision to be made, whether it be strategic (e.g., should I make flashcards?), item-specific (e.g., do I need to review this chapter again?), or global (e.g., should I study tonight?).
-However, many of the practical decisions that students face have not been addressed by experimental research (see, e.g., Kornell & Bjork, 2007).
+Laboratory research has shown that these decisions are affected by many factors, including the difficulty of the materials (Metcalfe, 2002); the student's goals (Thiede & Dunlosky, 1999); the amount of time pressure the student is under (Metcalfe & Kornell, 2003); a student's age (Kuhn, 2002); and, of course, the type of decision to be made, whether it be strategic (e.g., should I make flashcards?), itemspecific (e.g., do I need to review this chapter again?), or global (e.g., should I study tonight?).
+Many of the practical decisions that students face have not been addressed by experimental research, however (see, e.g., Kornell & Bjork, 2007).
 One such practical question, which is the focus of the present research, is whether or not to test oneself while studying.

 A large body of data suggests that self-testing enhances memory.
 This so-called testing effect refers to the finding that taking a test improves learning more than passively reading the same information (Glover, 1989; McDaniel & Fisher, 1991; Metcalfe, Kornell, & Son, 2007; Roediger & Karpicke, 2006b).
-The testing effect has been shown to occur when the test is followed by corrective feedback (e.g., Carrier & Pashler, 1992; Cull, 2000) and when it is not (Carpenter & DeLosh, 2005; Landauer & Bjork, 1978).
+The testing effect has been shown to occur when the test is followed by corrective feedback (e.g., Carrier & Pashler, 1992; Cull, 2000), and when it is not (Carpenter & DeLosh, 2005; Landauer & Bjork, 1978).
 Moreover, testing appears to be especially effective for promoting long-term learning (Hogan & Kintsch, 1971; Roediger & Karpicke, 2006a).

 In addition to enhancing memory directly, testing has a second benefit: It allows learners to accurately diagnose what they do and do not know.
-Making such diagnoses accurately can play

-Address correspondence to: Nate Kornell, UCLA Department of Psychology, 1285 Franz Hall, Los Angeles, CA 90095-1563, USA.
-E-mail: nkornell@ucla.edu an important role in guiding study decisions.
-Learners' diagnoses of what they know are often assessed via judgements of learning (JOLs)-that is, ratings of how probable it is that one will remember an item on a future test.
+Making such diagnoses accurately can play an important role in guiding study decisions.
+Learners' diagnoses of what they know are often assessed via Judgments of Learning (JOLs)-that is, ratings of how probable it is that one will remember an item on a future test.
 The correlation between the JOLs and actual memory increases when learners can test themselves as they study (e.g., Dunlosky & Nelson, 1992).
 To the degree that JOLs guide study decisions, accurate JOLs promote effective study decisions, including decisions about which items to study and how long to spend studying (Kornell & Metcalfe, 2006; Nelson, Dunlosky, Graf, & Narens, 1994), and even when to schedule study (Son, 2004).